dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Animation controls (i.e. add, load, save, and delete animations)
 * The tracks listing
 * The timeline with keyframes
-* The track modifiers and keyframe editor (when enabled)
+* The keyframe editor (when enabled)
 * The timeline and track controls, where you can zoom the timeline and edit tracks for example.

 See the [animation panel reference](#animation-panel-reference) below for details.

 ## Computer animation relies on keyframes

-On the computer animations rely on keyframes.
 A keyframe defines the value of a property at a certain point in time.

 White and blue diamond shapes represent keyframes in the timeline.